ranon-rat/goBotCompiler/README.md

 <h4>this is a simple discord bot.
  </h4>
 <h4>
-its not really made for everyone to use
+It is not made for everyone to use
 </h4>
 <h4>but if you want you can deploy it on your own discord server
 </h4>